Edgar Cayce Dates Supported by Biblical Breakthrough

 The book—The Bible's Hidden Wisdom: God's Reason for Noah's Flood, is now done and published.
 I trimmed down the original book to focus on Noah's Flood.
 But the additional material will become part of "The Bible's Hidden Wisdom" series of books.

-If you are interested, check out the website for The Bible's Hidden Wisdom.
+If you are interested, you can buy the book at a discount at the publisher's website: The Bible's Hidden Wisdom.